 Vegan protein powders can be very nutritious and have a strong following.
 I predict that consumer demand will create change in manufacturing processes long before there are government safety regulations.

 By highlighting the variability in lead levels in protein powders, CR has provided manufacturers with an opportunity to source their proteins from “clean” sources.
-In fact, both Vega and Momentous have already changed their protein sourcing to reduce the lead levels in their products.
-Earlier this year, Vega switched over to a pea protein powder grown in North America, instead of China.
-This is helpful because heavy metal levels in plant proteins reflect the soil in which crops are grown.
+Brands like Vega and Momentous have already taken steps to reduce lead levels by switching to North American-grown pea protein, which comes from cleaner soil sources.
+We can expect more companies to follow as consumers become more aware.

 Food First Approach

 Protein powders are a convenient way to get a serving of protein in a quick snack or smoothie on the go.
 Remember that most protein powders do not give us the full nutrient profile that we get from whole foods and are not a substitute for balanced meals.
-If you are having two or more scoops of protein a day, it’s time to refresh your diet – meet with a sports dietitian for fresh, new meal prep ideas.
+If you’re relying on multiple scoops every day, it might be time to refresh your meal plan or chat with a dietitian for easy, high-protein food swaps.

 Don’t let these fear-based headlines scare you away from using your protein powder.